Rotating black hole: Kerr metric, Kerr–Newman metric

 A rotating black hole is a solution of Einstein's field equation.
 There are two known exact solutions, the Kerr metric and the Kerr–Newman metric, which are believed to be representative of all rotating black hole solutions, in the exterior region.

 In the vicinity of a black hole, space curves so much that light rays are deflected, and very nearby light can be deflected so much that it travels several times around the black hole.
 Hence, when we observe a distant background galaxy (or some other celestial body), we may be lucky to see the same image of the galaxy multiple times, albeit more and more distorted.
-A complete mathematical description for how light bends around the equatorial plane a Kerr black hole was published in 2021.
+A complete mathematical description for how light bends around the equatorial plane of a Kerr black hole was published in 2021.

-In 2022, it was mathematically demonstrated that the equilibrium found by Kerr in 1963 was stable and thus black holes—which were the solution to Einstein's equation of 1915—were stable.
+In 2022, it was mathematically demonstrated that the equilibrium found by Roy Kerr in 1963 was stable and thus black holes—which were the solution to Einstein's equation of 1915—were stable.